 Zombie myths are those ideas that should have died but persist despite the facts and despite the amount of verifiable evidence contrary to a popular claim, some ideas plod groaning onward undaunted by the evidence.
 One example that has dragged on for twenty years are the allegations focused on a particular Dallas Police officer.
 Some advocates continue to suggest that Dallas Police Officer Roscoe White is still relevant and was a "secret operative" for the CIA named "Mandarin".
 They link him to JFK's murder by a picture of Oswald in his backyard, a missing diary, a green book, a secret journal, and the statements of the White family.
 Despite the already existing proof that dispels the allegation, at least one book due for release this year advocates it.
 While facts cannot prevent some future literary necromancer from partially reviving this shambling mass of ideas, inspecting them can assist others who must eventually dispatch these claims again.
 Proponents claim White is guilty of President Kennedy's murder and Dallas Police officer J.D.
 Tippit's as well, so let us test these ideas against the evidence and see precisely what lies within the associated claims.

-In the frigid winter months of 1990, the pages of the Texas Monthly magazine presented one woman's story that purported to answer multiple great questions regarding the Kennedy assassination.
+In the frigid winter months of nineteen ninety, the pages of the Texas Monthly magazine presented one woman's story that purported to answer multiple great questions regarding the Kennedy assassination.
 Cast as antagonist in this narrative is Dallas Police clerk Roscoe White, who some persist in claiming was a third gunman positioned on the Grassy Knoll.
 This is despite the later revealed fact that no shot from the Grassy was verified to strike President Kennedy, contrary to the prior beliefs of those molding the White story.
 Roscoe's wife Geneva White presents a tale that includes discussion with Roscoe the night before the assassination reaffirming his supposed resolve to kill the American president despite his two young children.
 She claims that White told her the President was a national security threat and nuclear war loomed eminent if he was not killed.
 Yet in reality, President Kennedy's death would not avert nuclear war but instead this inspired possibilities of military intervention following Kennedy's assassination.
 The author of the magazine piece states the "story was full of holes and contradictions and wildly implausible coincidences-if this had been a book I would have thrown it away after page one-yet there was something interesting in the way she told the story."
 Mrs. White seemed to weave a compelling if unproven tale based on popular and prior ideas, yet who is this alleged killer husband.

-Roscoe Anthony White was born during late November of 1935 in Glenwood, Arkansas.
+Roscoe Anthony White was born during late November of nineteen thirty-five in Glenwood, Arkansas.
 He is noted to have grown up in a rural community in the Little River region where his family lived on a farm and he spoke out in high school against Communism and the alleged international Communist conspiracy.
 He continued working as a farm hand on a family property after high school and performed manual labor that included stacking lumber.
-White married his teenage bride Geneva in 1956 and joined the United States Marine Corps a year later where he is stationed on the U.S.S.
+White married his teenage bride Geneva in nineteen fifty-six and joined the United States Marine Corps a year later where he is stationed on the U.S.S.
 Bexar and sent to Japan.
 One of the other men on board was a Texan named Lee Harvey Oswald and following White's arrival in Japanese city of Atsugi he worked in the First Marine Air Wing.
 Advocates offer these connections between Lee Harvey Oswald and Roscoe White because they both are placed in the same military division and for a time sailed to Japan on the same military vessel.
 This biographic information is true; however, for context we might consider that over five hundred men were on the Bexar and roughly seven thousand other people were in the same Marine division.
 While Oswald and White simultaneously were stationed at the same Atsugi base, the different groups could be quartered a great distance from each other because their jobs were not in similar areas.
 Among the many present, it is possible they could have met at a common enlisted personnel club but they also might never encounter one another.
-White reenlisted for another six-year tour during 1959 the same year Oswald defected to Russia, this is notable because it proves White had not intended to leave the military prior to 1965 at the time.
-He was reassigned to the Philippines and White applies for a hardship discharge in 1962 and eventually moves with his family to the Oak Cliff area of Texas.
+White reenlisted for another six-year tour during nineteen fifty-nine the same year Oswald defected to Russia, this is notable because it proves White had not intended to leave the military prior to nineteen sixty-five at the time.
+He was reassigned to the Philippines and White applies for a hardship discharge in nineteen sixty-two and eventually moves with his family to the Oak Cliff area of Texas.

 A later military photograph offered by Geneva White with Oswald is a reproduction of a Life Magazine image where some claim another unidentified person in the photograph is Roscoe White, yet no verification ever occurred.
 Geneva White further claimed to meet Oswald just months before the assassination with her husband practicing at a firing range at Grand Prairie Naval Air Station.
 Yet she offers no specific dates, copies of logs from the day, no statements by other unconnected people observing them, or any independent corroboration whatsoever.
 One important factor concerning this purported meeting is the verifiable evidence does not support Lee Harvey Oswald had consistent practice.
 Not a single witness on the record ever observes these men together, if they were friends for years would they not have associated socially at least once in public that can be verified?
 Beyond the claims of a friendship between Oswald and Roscoe asserted by Mrs. White and her supporters, there is no evidence the two ever were friends before the assassination, nor grounds to believe they ever verifiably met socially.
 A pattern is quickly developing on which one can rely on demonstrable facts or yarns about Roscoe White.

-Another proffered connection to the Kennedy case is Geneva and Roscoe's employment by Jack Ruby's Carousel Club as a bouncer in the fall of 1963.
+Another proffered connection to the Kennedy case is Geneva and Roscoe's employment by Jack Ruby's Carousel Club as a bouncer in the fall of nineteen sixty-three.
 For context dozens of various dancers and people worked for Jack Ruby over the years, some of them also offered tales of connections to the assassination such as host Bill Demar.
 Geneva White claims she overheard Ruby and Roscoe plotting the death of President Kennedy, and when Ruby discovered her, a threat of torture and death was made upon her and the White children.
 This most dramatic claim seems improbable considering that if Ruby sought to employ Roscoe White, threatening his family with torture and death would likely have created some resentment prior to the alleged plot and might compromise it.
 No dubious claim is complete without also attributing the bullet found at Parkland hospital to Jack Ruby planting it as one famous film later suggests but that is not enough for Geneva White, she also claims they referred to this as the "Magic Bullet".
 However, that specific term in relation to the case was not publicized until years later and the Commission would not even create and declare the Single Bullet Theory until the latter half of 1964.
 She is quickly corrected by her son Ricky during the interview that her claim is not correct after she was "positive" and then states "I get confused, it's been a long time" which leads one to believe any of her claims might result from this confusion and her admitted lack of clear memories.ii With Roscoe's Marine past and photographic claims largely dealt with the White family subsequently recalled more information to offer.

 Mrs. White contends Roscoe made several "suspicious" trips to New Orleans and other locations in the United States but nothing linking all but one of these multiple trips to her other claims is ever mentioned.
 One possible reason that Roscoe might be the later target of Geneva's anger was they sought counseling with the Reverend Jack Shaw for Roscoe's serial unfaithfulness.
 Shaw claimed that White admitted repeatedly cheating and taking human lives on domestic and foreign soil, but his time as a soldier and police officer would largely explain this statement without more information.
 Shaw would later contend he knew the names of the conspirators that Roscoe White served but refused to reveal them publicly.
 Conversely, undiagnosed post-traumatic stress disorder was quite common during that period and without specific allegations from White himself or contrary evidence there is no reason to believe he referred to any famous assassination.